0 Part Course |

 • Practices handling high-value/sensitive client matters (conveyancing, corporate, family/probate) are vulnerable to ransomware or AI phishing/deepfakes, risking confidentiality breaches and SRA enforcement

-The Cyber Security for Law Firms course delivers essential, Toolkit-grounded guidance for UK solicitors and law firm leaders.
-It equips firms to counter sophisticated threats (including AI-powered phishing, deepfakes, and ransomware) while meeting SRA, ICO, and NCSC standards.
-Participants explore the threat landscape, risk assessment, prevention, resilience-building, regulatory duties, breach response, client data protection, and error avoidance through practical steps, interactive scenarios, and the trainer’s expert insights from advising regulated practices.
+Cyber Security training for lawyers delivers essential, toolkit-grounded guidance for UK solicitors and law firm leaders.
+Sessions equip firms to counter sophisticated threats (including AI-powered phishing, deepfakes, and ransomware) while meeting SRA, ICO, and NCSC standards.
+Participants explore the threat landscape, risk assessment, prevention, resilience-building, regulatory duties, breach response, client data protection and error avoidance through practical steps, interactive scenarios, and the trainer’s expert insights from advising regulated practices.

-Through interactive elements, checklists, real-world scenarios from the trainer’s advisory practice, and Toolkit-derived tools, participants gain a clear, implementable roadmap to identify risks, prevent breaches, build resilience, foster a cyber-aware culture, meet regulatory obligations, and respond effectively—protecting clients, practice reputation, and compliance in a high-threat landscape.
+Through interactive elements, checklists and real-world scenarios from the trainer’s advisory practice and toolkit-derived tools, participants gain a clear, implementable roadmap.
+Individuals will identify risks, prevent breaches, build resilience, foster a cyber-aware culture, meet regulatory obligations and respond effectively - protecting clients, practice reputation, and compliance in a high-threat landscape.

 REQUEST CALL BACK